ResearchComputing/containerized_software_alpine_primer/examples/README.md

-#### This directory contains sxamples for the Alpine containerization course
+#### This directory contains examples for the Alpine containerization course